Last Updated on: 15th June 2023, 11:05 pm

 If you were to find a Dracula parrot for sale, it would be very expensive.

 Few breeders work with Dracula parrots, which are notoriously difficult to feed and care for.
-The minimum you’d pay for a pet Dracula parrot would be $2,500, but it would likely be much more.
+The minimum you’d pay for a pet Dracula parrot would be $2,500, but it would likely be significantly more.

 Are Dracula Parrots Good Pets?